 Q. What do you usually do on weekends?

-It is exhilarating to see other people light up from
+It’s exhilarating to see other people light up when they talk about the things they care about deeply.

 Q. Is ‘Mangrove’ the right fit for your personality and lifestyle?

-I personally enjoy living here very much at Mangrove.
-There are many people to meet, and I regret not being able to meet more due to my busy schedule.
-Apart from that, I feel right at home and quite welcome here.
-Having friends right in the same building is also awesome, as it is possible to just meet when one has time.
+I really enjoy living here at Mangrove.
+There are many opportunities to meet people, though I regret not having more time to socialize due to my busy schedule.
+Apart from that, I feel very welcomed here, and it’s great to have friends living in the same building.
+It makes it easy to hang out whenver there’s free time.

-Q. Are there any tips on making friends in Mangrove?
+Q. Any tips for making friends at Mangrove?

-The best way to make friends is to partake in many social activities found in the app or write a post, asking if anyone wants to meet and mingle.
-Whether for learning another language, watching a movie, playing a board game or other activities, there is always someone interested in meeting new people and sharing their interests.
+The best way is to participate in social activities organized through the Mangrove app or to post an invitation for others to join like learning a language, watching a movie or playing board games.
+There’s always someone interested in meeting new people and sharing their interests.

-Q. Which part do you enjoy the most in living in Mangrove?
+Q. Which part of living in Mangrove do you enjoy the most?

-Q. From this month, we started a new program named ‘Mangrove Social Club by members’.
+Q. We’ve recently started a program called ‘Mangrove Social Club by members.’
 Would you consider making a social club of your own?

-I actually was interested from the beginning in teaching or giving personal lessons in Taekwondo.
-However I don’t have any equipment or space to hold the lessons in the building.
-So once I figure out where to hold the lessons, I would love to give it a try.
+I’ve been interested in teaching or offering personal Taekwondo lessons since the beginning.
+However, I currently don’t have the necessary equipment or a space to hold the lessons.
+Once I figure out a suitable location, I’d love to give it a try.

 Find more about Mangrove Sinseol